 If you are on a super tight budget, you may choose to just do a day trip.
 But there are also plenty of budget options in Avalon.
 Or you could plan to tent camp for further savings.

 Rumor has it, that if you visit on your birthday, you can even get a round-trip ride on the ferry for free!
 Plus, many other places in town seemed to have birthday specials.

 For outdoor enthusiasts, staying on a budget will be extra easy with all the great hiking trails.
 Bring a good pair of hiking boots, and take off on the Hermit Gulch Trail to hike down into the Wrigley botanic gardens & memorial for free.
 Then hit up The Sandtrap on your way back into town (across from the golf course) for $1 tacos and $2 beers during happy hour.
 For other meals, stock up at the local grocery store, Von’s.

 There are tons of other hiking and biking opportunities on the island as well.
-And if you bring your own snorkel and mask, you can even go checkout the underwater life right from the beach!
+And if you bring your own snorkel and mask, you can even go checkout the underwater life right from the beautiful beaches!

 Money not a problem?
-Why not take a helicopter ride over to the island!
+Why not take a helicopter ride over to the Catalina Island!
 Then sign yourself up for every tour that tickles your fancy.
-Plus, make sure to eat fresh fish for breakfast, lunch and dinner.
+Plus, make sure to eat fresh fish for breakfast, lunch, and dinner.

 No matter what you decide to do on your trip to Catalina Island, just make sure you go!
 It is such a unique and special place that will make you feel like you truly got away.